 - Factfulness is recognizing that many things appear to be constant because the change is happening slowly

 The world is massive, and there are so many of us.
 Improved health of a general population in a small city of 200,000 as a result of better healthcare in a country located far from where we live, will probably remain unheard of to us.
 But it is still an improvement.

 What to do: Update your knowledge!

 - Factfulness is recognizing when a lonely number seems impressive (small or large)

-I once watched a documentary film made to increase an awareness on a certain issue.
-I noticed how the narration gave me a barrage of information in the form of numbers (in the case of this documentary, a high number indicates something negative) to address the magnitude of a situation, without providing other numbers to compare them with.
-On the one hand the abundance of huge numbers was effective in drawing my attention to the issue at hand; on the other hand, it made me feel like I was submitted to information overload.
+I once watched a documentary film made to increase awareness on a particular issue.
+I noticed how the narration gave me a barrage of information in the form of numbers (in the case of this documentary, a high number indicates something negative) to address the magnitude of a situation, without providing other numbers with which we can compare them.
+On the one hand, the abundance of huge numbers was effective in drawing my attention to the issue at hand; on the other hand, it made me feel like I was submitted to information overload.
 The latter, I believe, triggered immediate physical and emotional reactions akin to stress in me, which I felt after watching the documentary film.
-I don´t know if my reactions were those intended by the filmmakers.
-After all, a real reaction that can lead to some action is what needed to solve the particular issue.
-But what I found alarming was how my hope for improvements and a better future where the issue will have been solved started to erode, because I had made the association between the issue and the negative feelings that arose in me.
+I don´t know if my responses were those intended by the filmmakers.
+After all, a real response that can lead to some action is what needed to solve the particular issue.
+But what I found alarming was how my hope for improvements and a better future where the problem will have been solved started to erode, because I had made the association between the problem and the negative feelings that arose in me.

 What to do: Get things in proportion!
-Compare between data (especially in the form of numbers)!
+Compare data (especially in the form of numbers)!

 Are you ready to be more factful?
 What is factfulness to you, and how can you be more factful?